rysawaki/sia-lab/README.md

 streamlit run demo.py
 ```

-You can adjust a single parameter (`E₀`) and observe how the decision trajectory changes, while all other factors remain fixed.
+Adjust only the initial imprint parameter (`E₀`) and observe how the decision trajectory diverges while all other factors remain fixed.

 ---